jk-labs-inc/jokerace/TOS.md

 PRIVACY NOTICE

-Thank you for choosing to be part of our community at Layer3 XYZ, Inc. ("Company," "we," "us," or "our").
+Thank you for choosing to be part of our community at jk labs, inc. ("Company," "we," "us," or "our").
 We are committed to protecting your personal information and your right to privacy.
-If you have any questions or concerns about this privacy notice or our practices with regard to your personal information, please contact us at brandon@layer3.xyz.
+If you have any questions or concerns about this privacy notice or our practices with regard to your personal information, please contact us at hello@jklabs.co.

 This privacy notice describes how we might use your information if you:
-Visit our website at https://layer3.xyz/
+Visit our website at https://jokerace.xyz/
 Engage with us in other related ways ― including any sales, marketing, or events In this privacy notice, if we refer to:
 "Website," we are referring to any website of ours that references or links to this policy